 It’s normal to feel grief and sadness if a much loved pet dies.
-The love for our pets can be bigger than our human family, especially if that pet has been with you during some tough times.
-PetCloud shows you healthy ways to cope.
+We provide you with some suggestions for healthy ways to cope.

 The loss can feel overwhelming and trigger all sorts of painful and difficult feelings.
 While some people may not understand the tough time your pet may have been there for you through, don’t ever feel ashamed or embarrassed about grieving for a pet.